eldipa/book-of-gehn/posts/z3/2021-07-12-SMT-Goals-and-Strategies.md

 Having then a *single* starting goal, the *successive application* of the tactics forms a *tree*.

-We can extend this and have *multiple* starting goals in which case we will have an *acyclic graph* like described in [3]. (in [3] is more specific and refers to *goals* and *tactics* as *states* (of a proof) and *rules of induction* but they are the same idea).
+We can extend this and have *multiple* starting goals in that case we will have an *acyclic graph* like described in [3]. (in [3] is more specific and refers to *goals* and *tactics* as *states* (of a proof) and *rules of induction* but they are the same idea).